emberfeather/node-xml2object/readme.md

 The source argument is optional and can be a path to an xml file or an input stream.

-If no source is specified you can set a readable Stream to `.inputStream` or pipe a Stream into the `.saxStream`.
+If no source is specified you can set a readable Stream to `.source` or pipe a Stream into the `.saxStream`.

     var xml2object = require('xml2object');

     // Parse the myAnimals.xml file looking for <animal> elements var parser = new xml2object([ 'animal' ], 'myAnimals.xml');

-### .inputSource
+### .source

 The input Stream used as a source for parsing.